 Satellite Beach & South Patrick Shores Environmental Health Investigation

-In the 1990s, there were 40 cases of Hodgkin’s lymphoma and other rare cancers among Satellite High School graduates.
+1. During the 1990s, a total of 40 instances of Hodgkin's lymphoma and other rare forms of cancer were reported among individuals who graduated from Satellite High School.

 Archived Newspaper